 - Sponsor an Academic Project: Work closely with WPI faculty and students on a Major Qualifying Project.
 To learn more, contact the Director of Corporate Relations at 508-831-5260.

-- Office and Event Sponsorships: For maximum visibility to WPI students, consider becoming an office sponsor, with levels ranging from Career Fair Event Sponsor to Gold Sponsor.
+- Office and Event Sponsorships: For maximum visibility to WPI students, consider becoming an office or campus sponsor, with levels ranging from Career Fair Event Sponsor to Gold Sponsor.
 To learn more, contact the Director of Corporate Relations at 508-831-5260.